ahujatejas06/adanet_ipr_implementation/README.md

 python cifar10.py --data_dir=./dataset/cifar10/ --dataset_seed=3

 ```
-6. Download the model weights from this link and save the weights folder in the root of the repo
+6. Download the model weights from this link and save the weights folder(rename it to weights) in the root of the repo.
+The Weights folder should have all the weights without any subdirectory
 ```
 https://drive.google.com/drive/folders/1_t7NexT8EAMwEFTew--T6UfBiJhC0_3c?usp=sharing
 ```